Vivian Chong

 1. Recognise and acknowledge imposter syndrome

-First and foremost, I think the most important thing is to become aware of and acknowledge that we are experiencing imposter syndrome.
+First and foremost, the most important thing is to become aware of and acknowledge that we are experiencing imposter syndrome.

-It is interesting to note that many successful individuals like Facebook COO Sheryl Sandberg, Tennis icon Serena Williams, Actor Tom Hanks and Superstar Lady Gaga goes through it too!
+It is interesting to note that many successful individuals, such as Facebook COO Sheryl Sandberg, Tennis icon Serena Williams, Actor Tom Hanks, and Superstar Lady Gaga, have gone through it too!

 2. Challenge negative self-talk